andyblight/heating-controller/README.md

 * server - The code for the server.
 This runs in a docker on the server so it is easier to maintain and can be developed on other PCs.
 This includes:
   * scrapers - The code to scrape external websites and store it in CSV files.
+  * web-ui - Displays information gathered by the scrapers.